Rabbit Finance (RABBIT) Reaches Self Reported Market Capitalization of $1.48 Million

-Rabbit Finance (RABBIT) traded up 1.6% against the U.S. dollar during the 24 hour period ending at 7:00 AM ET on September 28th.
-Rabbit Finance has a market cap of $1.48 million and $24,624.00 worth of Rabbit Finance was traded on exchanges in the last day.
-During the last week, Rabbit Finance has traded 2.3% lower against the U.S. dollar.
-One Rabbit Finance coin can now be bought for about $0.0083 or 0.00000044 BTC on major cryptocurrency exchanges.
+Rabbit Finance (RABBIT) traded up 1.6% against the dollar during the 1 day period ending at 17:00 PM E.T. on October 2nd.
+Rabbit Finance has a market capitalization of $1.48 million and $24,624.00 worth of Rabbit Finance was traded on exchanges in the last 24 hours.
+One Rabbit Finance coin can currently be purchased for about $0.0083 or 0.00000043 BTC on major cryptocurrency exchanges.
+During the last week, Rabbit Finance has traded 2.3% lower against the dollar.

 - CryptoPlanes (CPAN) traded up 15.6% against the dollar and now trades at $0.0010 or 0.00000005 BTC.